syafuso/syafuso.github.io/_posts/2017-06-11-review-dial-window-demystified.markdown

 Tempered glass provides a middle ground between price, scratch resistance, and flexibility.

-{% include product-rating.html content="Overall Rating:7.5, Shatter Resistance:7, Vickers Hardness Range:8" %}
+{% include product-rating.html content="Overall Rating:7.8, Scratch Resistance:7, Shatter Resistance:8" %}
 <p class="product-image"><img src="/images/posts/watches/wargame-theory-review-window-demystified-watch-2.jpg" alt="Casio Watch With Mineral Window"></p>

 __THE GOOD__ More difficult to scratch than plastic but easier to shatter, glass has become the most common material for watch windows by the industry due to its price and the reduced need for user maintenance.